Calluna vulgaris [kal-LOO-nuh, vul-GAIR-iss] is the sole species encompassing the Calluna genus.

 However, they have been introduced in North America, including the United States, New Zealand, Australia, and the Falkland Islands.

-The scientific name Calluna vulgaris comes from a Greek word kalluno.
+The scientific name Calluna vulgaris comes from the Greek word kalluno.

 The word means “to cleanse or adorn”, which refers to the plant being used for making brooms.

 Vulgaris simply means common.

 Did you know the Purple heather is one of the two national flowers of Norway?